 Finding high-quality small-cap stocks requires extensive research.
-If done properly, you will need to monitor your portfolio constantly to keep up to date.
+If done properly, you must monitor your portfolio constantly to keep up to date.

 It can all get overwhelming for new or even seasoned investors who don’t have the time or knowledge to put in all that effort.